 Chapter 196 of the Acts of 2011, as amended, brought the City's bid requirements in line with Chapter 30B of the General Laws.
 It requires that documents are in writing and have approval of the mayor.
-The bid limit increased in accordance with Chapter 165 of the Acts of 2014 from \$25,000 to \$35,000 on contracts made by any department of the City of Boston having power to incur such obligations where said obligations are to be paid for wholly from the City's treasury by requiring formal invitation to bid.
+Following passage of Chapter 218 of the Acts of 2016, An Act Modernizing Finance and Government, current procurement thresholds for goods and services were increased.
+The City has elected to implement the increase to its current Chapter 30B threshold requirement for competitive sealed bidding and competitive sealed proposals from \$35 thousand to \$50 thousand in FY17.